cantr1/Linux-Portfolio-and-Guides/Linux/Auditd/readme.md

 - p → Permissions (read, write, execute, attribute alteration)

 - k → Custom key (used for filtering logs)

+- a always,exit → Always audit when the syscall exits (i.e., completes execution)

+- F arch=b64 → Apply rule only to 64-bit architecture (b64)

+- S execve → Monitor the execve system call, which is used to execute programs.

 **3. Reload All Rules**